oracle-quickstart/oci-weblogic-migration/README.md

     Storage Space:  Admin Server disk space to store 3 times the space used by Oracle Middleware and Oracle Domain home combined.

     Oracle Cloud Infrastructure CLI: The process of migrating an source on-premise WebLogic Domain involves compressing different directories and uploading them to an Oracle Cloud Object Storage Bucket.
 Current release uploads files using OCI cli.
+This requires the user to install and configure the OCI CLI on the admin server host of the on-premise domain.
+    Details on how to install and configured can be found at https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm

 *Oracle Cloud Requirements*